aio-libs/aiohttp/docs/client.rst

     await resp.release()

-Hovewer it's not necessary if you use :meth:`~ClientResponse.read`, :meth:`~ClientResponse.json` and :meth:`~ClientResponse.text` methods.
+However it's not necessary if you use :meth:`~ClientResponse.read`, :meth:`~ClientResponse.json` and :meth:`~ClientResponse.text` methods.
 They do release connection internally but better don't rely on that behavior.